thunderboltsid/stampman/README.md

   - **Services**: Representing individual services (sendgrid, mailgun, etc.) that subclass `AbstractEmailService`.
 The two complete ones currently are `SendgridEmailService` and `MailgunEmailService`.
 These services are then utilized by the `PooledEmailServce` which also subclass `AbstractEmailService` and provides the interface for the REST API to communicate with.
 These services can be found in the `stampman.services` module.
   - **Configuration**: The configuration is managed by a `config.json` file present in project root.
 The barebones file is provided in the project root and needs to be populated with API keys for individual services, the API key governing a group of services associated with a email domain, and the API key for the project admins to manage all pools.
   - **Helpers**: These are the constructs that are useful for doing the data wrangling and providing the necessary abstractions for the `stampman.services` module to load configurations and provide an abstraction for E-mail message.
   - **Stampman API**: This is the python-flask server that provides a browsable API, verifies the interactions at the endpoints, takes care of data marshalling, and permission verification.
 This runs off of `stampman.main` module.
+Whether the API results in a browsable API or a JSON response is determined by the `accept` header in the request.
 The API provides the following endpoints:

     * `/`: List all available pools with their domains
     * `/<domain>/` List the services and priorities of a specific domain